 - To develop the value of self-respect and self-discipline, alongside tolerance and respect for others and the environment.

-- Has excellent pastoral care throughout
+- Excellent pastoral care throughout

-- Has the benefit of superb teaching
+- The benefit of superb teaching

-- Is delivered in small class sizes
+- Classes delivered in small sizes

-- Is supported by a very strong extra and co-curriculum
+- A strong extra and co-curriculum

 Meeting Individual Needs